mindsphere/mindconnect-lib/README.md

 or a local copy can be generated when building MCL (see MCL Build Options).

 ## Introduction
-MindConnect Library (MCL), is a cross-platform C library wrapping platform API's to which clients or agents are allowed to access.
-The connection to platform is secured using TLS v1.2.
+MindConnect Library (MCL), is a cross-platform C library wrapping API's to which clients or agents are allowed to access.
+The connection is secured using TLS v1.2.

 MindConnect Library is distributed as source code.
 The source code is organized as a core component and extensions to the core component.